 I believe that a guest teaching engagement should consist of much more than just a “warm-up and choreography.”
 I believe in meeting the needs of the students in the room, not just giving the same “one-size-fits-all” class time and time again.

 More than just a “Master Class” – a custom, comprehensive learning experience for your students and special resources for your staff!
 All at an affordable rate!

 Every guest teaching engagement will include:

-- Pre-event consultation via online form and follow up email or phone call, so that I can learn about your students’ interests, needs, and goals.
+- Pre-event consultation (online/phone) so that I can learn about your students’ interests, needs, and goals.

 - An outline of the workshop lesson provided in advance, for faculty’s reference.

 - Consultation & conversation with the students via “First 5” and “Final 5” – quick chats at the beginning and end of the class or workshop to assess their needs and help reflect on the learning experience.